pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/bind.rst

  3. Once the consumer has confirmed that the binding has been removed, it is permanently deleted on the server.

+The steps for a forced unbind are as follows:

+ 1. The :term:`binding` is deleted on the server.
+ 2. Send a request to the consumer to remove the binding.
+The result of the consumer request discarded.

 Each step is represented by a :ref:`call_report` in the returned :ref:`call_report_list`.

 | :method:`delete`